 - "I noticed your eyes got wide and you came running over.
 Are you feeling stressed?" - "I noticed that you stayed right beside me instead of going to play with your friends at the new park.
-I wonder if you are feeling overwhelmed by the new place to play?" - "I know it is almost snack time.
-I wonder if you are feeling hungry?" - "How did you feel when we went to the new playground this morning?"
+I wonder if you are feeling overwhelmed by the new place to play?" - "Your sister cried when you took the toy.
+What do you think she is feeling?" - "When your friend didn't get to take their turn, how do you think they were feeling?" - "How did you feel when we went to the new playground this morning?"